AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 int32 count
 ```

-Max number of invitations to return
+Maximum number of invitations to return.

 ```csharp
 [FromQuery]